Last Updated on July 22, 2022 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

 Have you ever wondered whether school suspensions actually matter?
+Yes they matter.
 Do they truly impact a student’s chances to be admitted to a college or university?
+Not so much anymore.
 Will a student be accepted regardless of an elementary or middle school suspension in their past?
-Yes they do.
-Yes they do.
-Maybe….
+Hopefully.

 School Suspensions Are Bad